Your Guide To Bongs:

 Bongs are typically going to be found with three different options for where the mouthpiece is going to be.
 The straight tube bong is the classic, as you learned from before, cylindrical tubes were used for hundreds of years.

-As we continued to evolve, we know see alot of angled water pipe mouth pieces as well as different custom and mini designs.
+As we continued to evolve, we now see a lot of angled water pipe mouth pieces as well as different custom and mini designs.
+The only real difference is the angle and placement of the mouthpiece for each of the different types of bongs.
 These custom designs are often referred to as “Headie Glass” or the more preferred “Artisian Glass”.

 Bong Sizes (Height)